 Correct roots with root cutter or bonsai forceps

-Stronger (no longer needed) roots are best removed with root cutter or bud forceps.
+Stronger (no longer needed) roots are best removed with an bonsai cutter.
+The best way to do this is with a root cutter or bud forceps.

 Place the cover grille over the drainage holes and attach the rootball fastening wires

 So that the bonsai can grow well, it is important that the root ball is fixed with Bonsai wire.
 Bonsai wire is passed through the wire holes (found in most bonsai bowls) in the way shown.